Ideal for Summer Season

 On the last day of your luxury yacht charter, you will make the most of your final moments in Greece by unwinding in complete bliss while overlooking a natural wonder.

-Your yacht will have to follow very particular regulations when chartering through this part of the marine national park.
-The island of Piperi is a very popular hotspot for environmentalists and animal enthusiasts but comes with a notice saying you cannot be closer than 3 nautical miles from the shore.
+Your yacht will have to follow very particular regulations when chartering through this part of the National Marine Park.
+The island of Piperi is a very popular hotspot for environmentalists and animal enthusiasts, but comes with a notice saying you cannot be closer than 3 nautical miles from the shore.
 This is due to some very special wildlife who inhabit the island and must not be disturbed.

 Using your binoculars, you should be able to spot some extraordinary birdlife flying around Piperi, such as rare species of falcon that nest there.
 In addition to these animals, you may also spot some migrating sea turtles, as well as monk seals who use the caves here to deliver their pups.

 You will then continue onwards towards a nearby islet, where you will stop off for some sun and a delicious meal to end your trip to Piperi.
 As the day comes to an end you will return to Skiathos, where you will disembark from your glorious adventure through the Sporades.

 Book with Ease - Speak with a Charter Expert